lamnhan066/secure_gate/README.md

 # Secure Gate

-A simple package that helps you secure your app when it is hidden or inactive by covered with a blur screen and overlays Widget.
+A simple package that helps you secure your app when it is hidden or inactive by covered with a blur screen and overlay Widget.

 ## Setup